magna-nz/Astros-Auction-House/README.md

-# Auction House v2
+# Astro's Auction House

-Users can create an auction for selling something (right now just physical auctions).
+Users can create an auction for selling something (right now just physical auctions, NFTs with ERC721 coming).

 Other users can bid on these auctions.